tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ## SPIR-V Cross

 Vulkan introduces a new intermediary shader language, SPIR-V. Vulkan only accepts SPIR-V as shader language.
 SPIR-V files come precompiled, as a blob of 32bit words.

-You generate these from GLSL source using the `glslLangValidator`, part of the Vulkan SDK.
-There is also a Google sponsored tool out there, `shaderc` which does more or less the same thing, but is slightly more powerful when it comes to parsing include files.
-It's likely that other front-ends will be added to SPIR-V, and you might be able to write shader code in a number of other languages, that will compile down to SPIR-V. So SPIR-V is what any shader language eventually boils down to.
+You can generate SPIR-V from GLSL source using the `glslLangValidator`, which is part of the Vulkan SDK.

-Spir-V Cross, a new static dependency added to openFrameworks/vk allows us to do reflection at runtime on these shader programs.
+Spir-V Cross, which is included in source within openFrameworks/vk, allows us to do reflection at runtime on these shader programs.
 This makes it possible to derive our pipeline binding points much less painfully, and on the fly.